 Waffled macaroni and cheese might not rank quite as high on the list of "things you must try before you die" as, say, a fresh-from-the-water oyster, or a sliver of Parmesan sliced off of a wheel that has just been opened in front of your eyes, or skinny dipping in mixed company, but it's certainly good enough that it should immediately make your list of second-tier priorities.
 That is, of course, if you do it right.

-Entries tagged with 'macaroni and cheese'
+'macaroni and cheese' on Serious Eats

 A 100% vegan stovetop macaroni and cheese.
 The secret is a creamy sauce made with almonds, potatoes, and plenty of aromatics.

 Mac and cheese, made on the stove and stippled with Peppadew peppers, is a pleasing take on the comfort classic.

 Gruyère and Emmentaler Macaroni with Ham and Cubed Sourdough From 'Melt: The Art of Macaroni and Cheese'